SUNY Downstate Medical Center

 About the Elective

-The School of Public Health's Global Health Elective, Health Care in Developing Countries, was initiated in 1980 by the Dean, Dr. Pascal James Imperato, who has been its course director throughout its history.
+The School of Public Health's Elective, Global Health in Developing Countries, was initiated in 1980 by the Dean, Dr. Pascal James Imperato, who has been its course director throughout its history.
 Beginning in the academic year 2007-2008, Dr. Denise Bruno assumed the role of co-director of the elective with Dr. Imperato.
-The objectives of this elective are to provide fourth year students with an opportunity to observe, study, and participate in public health programs in developing countries, to study health and health care delivery systems, or some aspects thereof, in a resource poor country, to be of service to disadvantaged populations in a resource poor country, and to have a cross-cultural experience.
+The objectives of this elective are to provide fourth year students with an opportunity to observe, study, and participate in public health programs in developing countries, to study health and health care disparities in such countries, to be of service to disadvantaged populations in these countries, and to have a cross-cultural experience.

 As of 2014-2015, some 390 students have participated in this elective in some 41 countries in Africa, Asia, Central and South America, the Caribbean, and Oceania.
 Most have spent six to eight weeks at overseas sites arranged by the course directors.
 The program at Downstate is one of the largest and most successful in the country.
 Some of its procedures and practices have been adopted by a number of other medical school programs, and by the International Health Medical Educational Consortium (IHMEC).

-Our program has always had stringent policies and procedures regarding selection of overseas sites and health maintenance.
+Our program has always had stringent policies and procedures regarding selection of overseas sites and health maintenance, and safety.
 Students are not permitted to travel to countries which the Department of State considers risky.
 Country-specific information is regularly updated from the Department of State, and in certain instances, the course directors speak directly with the country-specific desk officer at the State Department.
 In addition, the course directors regularly update local conditions through contact with in-country preceptors, some of whom have collaborated with us for many years.

 Financial Assistance for the Global Health Elective